mdeguzis/documents/pbuilder/hooks.md

 X<digit><digit><whatever-else-you-want-as-name>
 ```

+The X defines the hook class followed by 2 digits which define the order of execution within a class.

 ##Classes	Description

 * **A**	Is for --build target.
 It is executed before build starts; after unpacking the build system, and unpacking the source, and satisfying the build-dependency.